mihaimihaila/frenzygames/docs/gems.md

 Gems are used for playing Puzzle of the Day.
 Playing Puzzle of the Day costs **1 gem**.
+_When playing the game multiple times the cost increases: e.g. playing Puzzle of the Day 2 times costs 2 gems, playing 3 times costs 3 gems, etc.)._
 Gems can be earned by converting coins into gems.
 Gems are more valuable than coins.